 Another walk: There was another old black-and-white print in the box, a UPI photo taken in Selma, Alabama, in March 1965, during one of the civil rights marches to Montgomery.

 Dad is in the background in a raincoat, turning his head to see police and marchers outside the Dallas County Courthouse in Selma.
 He was there covering the march for the Chronicle.
 Some friend at the paper, probably Peters, circled Dad in grease pencil.
-The photo is not very grand, but it’s one of my most treasured possessions.
+The photo is not very grand but a keepsake for me.